krullmizter/dog-breed-id-fastai/README.md

 ---
 ## Technical Specifications

-Begin by downloading the repo [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).
-If you don't have the dataset `.zip` file, download it from [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification/data) (A free Kaggle account is needed).
+Begin by downloading or cloning my repo [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).

 ### Local Development

 If you run this notebook locally, I recommend running it with administrative privileges.

 This project was coded locally in a virtual environment using [Anaconda notebooks](https://anaconda.org/).
 When working with Anaconda I recommend creating a separate development environment before starting.
-You can use my base env. file `environment.yml` from the GitHub repo.
+You can download and use my conda env. file `environment.yml`, and Python packages `requirements.txt` in the GitHub repo.

+Install conda dependencies:
+`conda env create -f environment.yaml`

+Install Python packages:
+`pip install -r requirements.txt`

 ### Google Colab

 If you want an easy way to run this notebook, use cloud-hosted GPUs, and have an easy time with dependencies and packages, then use [Google Colab](https://colab.research.google.com/).
 To get started upload the `main.ipynb` to Colab.
-Then upload the dataset `.zip` file to your Google Drive.
-Lastly, change `colab = True` in the settings cell.

 ### Training Stats